jaycoh/Structura/README.md

 # cpp_dsa
-Data Structures and Algorithms in cpp
+Numeric C++ DSA library for computational geometry and mathematical modeling

 ## Setup

-Find all the git precommits `hooks/pre-commit`; please copy these to `.git/hooks/pre-commit`
+Find all the git precommits `hooks/pre-commit`; please copy these to `.git/hooks/pre-commit`.
+TODO: add this as a merge req.

 ## Common Data Structures and Algorithms